aycabta/sundysilence/README.md

 The first line is the page title.
 If a entry contains the title string, that string is linked to this entry.
-This title string is join the "title" setting above: "The Page - The Static Wiki" The file is set "expect_title" setting is not joined the "title" setting.
+This title string is join the "title" setting above: "The Page - The Static Wiki".
+The file is set "expect_title" setting is not joined the "title" setting.
 {{ title }} is replaced with that is joined string or not joined string in "pre_content", "post_content" and all entries.